cypress-io/cypress/docs/source/api/cypress-api/env.md

 `get` and `set` environment variables *in your tests*.

 {% note info %}
-The [Environment Variable](https://on.cypress.io/guides/environment-variables) guide explains the 4 ways you can set them *outside of your tests*.
+The {% url 'Environment Variable' environment-variables %} guide explains the 4 ways you can set them *outside of your tests*.
 {% endnote %}

 # Syntax